ckeditor/ckeditor4-docs/guides/dev/package_managers/README.md

 # Installing CKEditor with Package Managers

 <p class="requirements">
 	Support for <a href="http://bower.io/">Bower</a> and <a href="https://getcomposer.org/">Composer</a> was introduced in <strong>CKEditor 4.3.3</strong> and for <a href="https://www.npmjs.com/">npm</a> in <strong>CKEditor 4.5.7</strong>.
-You can now use them to install CKEditor releases.
+Official NuGet packages are available since <strong>CKEditor 4.7.3</strong>.
 </p>

-The package managers will install the `standard-all` CKEditor preset that includes all official CKSource plugins with only those from the Standard installation preset compiled into the `ckeditor.js` file and enabled.
-[See here](http://ckeditor.com/presets) for a comparison of packages.
+With the exception of NuGet, by default the package managers will install the `standard-all` CKEditor preset that includes all official CKSource plugins with only those from the Standard installation preset compiled into the `ckeditor.js` file and enabled.
+[See here](http://ckeditor.com/presets) for a comparison of editor presets.

 Additional plugins included in the `standard-all` preset can be enabled in your configuration by using the CKEDITOR.config#extraPlugins option.